Zinciol/Sims4Manager/README.md

 # Sims4Manager
-Manage your mods and cc with ease
+Easily find, manage and update your cc and mods.